pivotal/slate/source/index.html.md

 authenticating against the appropriate UAA and retrieving an access token.
 For command line usage, it is helpful to extract the token into an environment variable, such as `$SSO_TOKEN`.

 You may also fetch a token directly from UAA using their API.
 Please see: [Token > Client Credentials Grant](http://docs.cloudfoundry.org/api/uaa/)

-_Note: A CloudFoundry user that is provisioned during install time is the "admin" user.
-The UAA Admin credentials can be found under Credentials tab in the PAS tile on OpsManager.
-We do not recommend this user though_